Backup & Replication Console

 The console supports automatic update.
 Every time you connect to the backup server locally or remotely, the console checks for updates.
 If the backup server has updates installed, the console will be updated automatically.

-- Upgrade to another Veeam Backup & Replication major product version is not supported.
-If you upgrade Veeam Backup & Replication to another major version, you must upgrade the console to the same version manually.
+- Upgrade to another Veeam Backup & Replication major product version is supported starting from Veeam Backup & Replication version 11a (build 220.127.116.111).
+For example, if your console has this version, you can upgrade it automatically upon connecting to the Veeam backup server version 12 (build 18.104.22.1680).
 Automatic upgrade is not supported for Preview, Beta or RTM versions of Veeam Backup & Replication.

 - Downgrade of the console is not supported.
 If the console is of a higher version than the backup server (for example, you have upgraded the console manually), the connection to the server will fail.